|Job Title:||Language and Traditional Culture Program Manager|

 SUMMARY OF MAJOR FUNCTION

-Develop the Wadatika Neme Yaduan Language and Traditional Culture Program’s growth, capacity, and expertise to meet the increasing needs of the Tribal community for education in Northern Paiute language and culture.
+Develop the Wadatika Neme Yaduan Language and Traditional Culture Program’s growth, capacity, and expertise to provide tribal member and tribal community supports for Northern Paiute language proficiency and traditional culture awareness.

 - Supervise and set expectations for performance of staff; prepare written performance evaluations; initiate corrective and disciplinary action if necessary.